Internet censorship in Hong Kong: After 30 June 2020

-Hong Kong Internet service providers generally block websites in their home broadband and mobile data networks, and most public Wi-Fi networks are also affected.
+Hong Kong ISPs generally block websites in their home broadband and mobile data networks, and most public Wi-Fi networks are also affected.
 However, most providers do not implement blocking arrangements when offering enterprise networks.

 HKChronicles - January 2021

 HKChronicles is a wiki-like website that details the personal information of Hong Kong police officers and pro-Beijing individuals for doxxing purposes.
-On 7 January 2021, the website's owner Naomi announced on the website that she had received reports from users in Hong Kong that the website was inaccessible when using certain local Internet Service Providers (ISP).
+On 7 January 2021, the website's owner Naomi announced on the website that she had received reports from users in Hong Kong that the website was inaccessible when using certain local ISP.
 Several local news reporters confirmed that the site could not be accessed within the city.
 The police declined to comment on the blockage.
 However, in a statement, they said they "can require service providers to take restrictive actions against messages posted on digital platforms, which likely constitute the offense of endangering national security or incite a national security offense."
 Hong Kong Broadband Network, one of the biggest mobile telecom companies in Hong Kong, said they have disabled access to the website in compliance with the requirement issued under the National Security Law on 13 January 2021.